matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 * **Quadrant Q4 (technology facing, critique the product).** This quadrant contains smoke tests and non-functional tests (except usability tests).
 These tests are often automated.

 # 5.2 Risk Management
-Organizations face many internal and external factors that make it uncertain whether and when they will achieve their objectives (ISO 31000).
-Risk management allows the organizations to increase the likelihood of achieving objectives, improve the quality of their products and increase the stakeholders’ confidence and trust.
+Organisations face many internal and external factors that make it uncertain whether and when they will achieve their objectives (ISO 31000).
+Risk management allows the organisations to increase the likelihood of achieving objectives, improve the quality of their products and increase the stakeholders’ confidence and trust.

 The main risk management activities are:
 * Risk analysis (consisting of risk identification and risk assessment; see section 5.2.3)